 Massage therapy is the manipulation of soft tissue using the hands and arms as tools.
 Depending on the needs of the client during a session, a variety of modalities, depths of pressure, and techniques can be employed.
-Massage should not cause pain, but deep tissue massage can cause discomfort if pressure is employed too deeply or too quickly.
 Generally speaking, massage should offer a deep sense of calm and tranquility.

 Swedish massage includes long, rhythmic strokes, kneading, friction, vibration, and stretching.
 Deep tissue massage allows the massage therapist to work more deeply into the musculature and surrounding soft tissue after it has been warmed and softened.
 It is especially beneficial in injury rehabilitation and works to break up and realign scar tissue to strengthen new muscle, tendon, or ligament fibers.